May 28th, 2013

 We are a rare breed of travelers who march face-first into challenges that are uncomfortable.
 We march into challenges that are difficult and strenuous, they are sometimes physically painful and they hold an final accomplishment that can only be reached through a struggle.
 Yet once that threshold of challenge is overcome, and I have overcome that split second when I think that I cannot do something and then I do, I am satisfied.
 That is the satisfaction of life, only fulfilled by constant challenges.

-I cannot sit in stagnant water, I have come to realize that I am the one who puts the ripples from a skipping rock across the water in a muggy pond.
+I cannot sit in stagnant water.
+I am the one who puts the ripples from a skipping rock across the water in a muggy pond.
 I ruffle the feathers of a content hen.
 It is these actions, these challenges that define a person’s character, for one never knows the true definition of his or her own character until it has been tested.
 And as the saying goes, in order to keep your balance, you must keep moving